Learn

 Language Learning in Context: Why Words Need More Than One Translation

-A practical guide to learning languages with spaced repetition in context — using lessons, articles, videos, notes, links, PDFs, and cards as complete learning materials.
+A practical guide to language learning with spaced repetition in context — using lessons, articles, videos, notes, links, PDFs, and cards as complete learning materials.

 Words need context